getml/reflect-cpp/benchmarks/README.md

 ./build/benchmarks/all/reflect-cpp-all-format-benchmarks
 ```

 Note that the benchmarks are based on Google Benchmarks.
-You can use the `--benchmark-filter` flag
+You can use the `--benchmark_filter` flag
 to only run some of the benchmarks:

 ```